 Business culture in the Philippines

 Filipino business culture is a mix of East and West.
 Although geographically part of Southeast Asia, the country has strong European and American ties that extend into everyday social interactions and its business culture.
-Filipino and English are the two main languages of business in the country, and although many business practices may be Westernised, Eastern traditions and cultural norms still play a central role.
+Although many business practices may be Westernised, Eastern traditions and cultural norms still play a central role.

 Filipinos are known for their friendliness and hospitality.
 This extends to the business environment.
 Filipinos place great emphasis on polite language and gentle conversation.
 When speaking, one’s tone should remain neutral and direct questions should be avoided.

 Moreover, physical gestures and their meanings are significant.
 Filipinos often use their eyes, lips and hands to convey a wide range of messages.
 Raised eyebrows and a smile indicate a silent 'hello' or a 'yes' in answer to a question.
 Fixed eye contact between men could be considered aggressive.

 To Filipinos, the concept of ‘saving face’ and maintaining self-esteem is imperative.
 Public displays of anger, trying to prove someone wrong in front of others, or disrespect of a colleague’s rank or position can cause loss of face.
 When in an embarrassing situation, the Filipino may generally laugh or try to change the subject to hide the awkwardness.
 Expats should avoid criticising a Filipino associate publicly.

 Expats should not be surprised if Filipino colleagues or friends make frank comments about their appearance or ask personal questions about their age, salary or how much something costs.
 Such questions come from curiosity and the comments are generally meant in a light-hearted manner.